 It is sometimes difficult to determine who is at fault in cases involving multiple boaters.
 Each of the operators may be partially at fault.
 If you are an injured passenger on one of the boats, you may have a legal case against the operators of both boats.
 In this sense, it is similar to being a passenger in a car accident case.

 If you are the operator of one of the boats, you would only have a claim against the other operator if you were less than 50 percent responsible for the collision.
 If you are found to be equally at fault as the other operator, you will not be able to recover under Maine’s comparative negligence law.
-Whether you are the operator or a passenger that is injured in a boating accident, you should consult an attorney right away to determine your legal rights.
+Whether you are an operator or a passenger that is injured in a boating accident, you should consult a boating injury lawyer right away to determine your legal rights.

 When a boat hits a big wake, a wave, or another object, it can often cause the passengers on the boat to become injured.
 Liability in these instances is not always clear-cut and will generally depend on the circumstances.
 But if the collision is found to be the result of an inexperienced, inattentive, or inebriated operator, that person will likely be found responsible for the injuries they cause.

-Boats do not have clear “right of way” rules as cars or pedestrians do, however, Maine has implemented rules that every boat operator should follow when encountering other watercrafts.
+There are basic Maine boating laws to be aware of.
+Boats do not have clear “right of way” rules as cars or pedestrians do, however, Maine has implemented rules that every boat operator should follow when encountering other watercraft.
 Both operators must do everything they reasonably can to avoid a collision.
 This includes keeping a lookout for other boats, objects, and significant waves.
 It is also important for the operator of a boat to maintain a safe speed and distance from other boats, objects, or potentially harmful situations.

 When operating a motorboat in Maine, you must give way to: